New package including Ropeway Fee is on sale!

-After meeting at the Shinhotaka Visitor Center at Shirakabadaira Station, take a few minutes to don your snowshoes – and begin your adventure!
-Our two hour snowshoe tour, taking place in a spectacular area already 1300 meters high, offers nothing less than the softest snow in Hida.
-It also gives you the opportunity to experience the fantastic views from Shinhotaka Ropeway, not to mention the natural wonders of Chubu-Sangaku National Park, where the tracks of animals like rabbits and antelope will mingle silently with your own.
+Our two-hour snowshoe tour, taking place in a spectacular area already 1,300 meters high, offers nothing less than the softest snow in Hida.
+It gives you the opportunity to experience the fantastic views from Shinhotaka Ropeway, not to mention the natural wonders of Chubu-Sangaku National Park, where the tracks of animals like rabbits and antelope will mingle silently with your own.
 This may be a journey for all seasons, but we think you’ll agree that it’s best as a snowshoe tour.
 Beginners welcome!

-The snowshoe tour begins at 11:00, so make sure you get to the ropeway by 10:30 to allow for preparation time.
+Getting off the ropeway with your guide at the Nabedairakogen Station and have a briefing, your snowshoe tour begins at 11:00.
 Tighten your shoe straps – all the better to keep you anchored in the snow – and enjoy being in a gondola at an altitude of up to 2,000m, where the gorgeous panorama encompasses the Japan Alps.
 The one-of-a-kind Ropeway is a double-decker, giving novices and snow-pros alike a view like nowhere else.
 The scenery from there is captivating whether in spring, summer or fall, where green leaves gradually turn incredible shades of red, yellow and brown – but a gleaming cover of winter snow is truly a sight to see.

-On a sunny day, you can soak in the view of Northern Alps from the second ropeway and hot springs, which is one of the most renowned in Japan.
+After the tour, use the ticket of the second rope way and you can soak in the view of Northern Alps from the observation deck espeically on a sunny day.
+Or enjoy the hot springs which is one of the most renowned in Japan.
 Okuhida Onsengo is famous for its large number of open-air baths of the warm water coming directly from a natural hot-spring, known as “gensen kakenagashi” in Japanese.
 There is an onsen called Kamitakara no Yu near Nishihotaka-guchi station, and there are many other open-air baths in the area.
 Although the onsen experience is not included in the tour, buses can take you to some of them – it costs you just 600 yen at Kamitakara no Yu, and 600 – 800 yen at some of the others.
 After a few hours of snowshoeing it in the fresh and frosty air, an onsen is an especially good way to warm up.